IshitaB08/YelpCamp-Website/README.md

 Complete fullstack (MEN) application with passport.js based authentication, Bootstrap for styling.
 CRUD functionality integrated.

-The website is live at: http://cryptic-coast-56974.herokuapp.com/
+The website was deployed with heroku and is live at: http://cryptic-coast-56974.herokuapp.com/